A gallery,

 A Formal Greeting.

-If you're simple-minded and require a concise desciption, then these little columns are for you.
+If you require a concise desciption, then these little columns are for you.
 My website is simply an archive / collection of things I am passionate about, as like many other personal domains.

-I intend to store all of my literature, thoughts, and projects here like a museum of my mind.
-I hope you discover a reflection of yourself in my writing just as much as I do of myself.
+I intend to store much of my writing, thoughts, and projects here.
+A museum of my mind.
+I hope you might be able to explore your own reflection in my corner just as much as I do of my own.

 Verba Volant,